Experience California Like Never Before!

 This is the first page of the pictures I took following the great Los Angeles Earthquake of January 14, 1994.
 Instead of starting off with a picture, I thought I'd give you a taste of what it was like.
+I rate it between Scarey and Shocking.
 Pick your medicine below.
 When you're done goofing off, use the forwards arrow to go to the next page.

 At 4:30am, I wake up in mid-air.
 Hey, this feels kinda funny!
 When I land back on my bed - it throws me back up into the air!

 Knowing it is an earthquake from past experience, I quickly duck under the covers, which are going up and down with me.
 I'm in the air about three feet over my bed.
 The ground heaves itself ten feet or more into the air, then slams back down.
 A wooden box, and then the whole shelf, lands on the pillow where my head was a moment ago.

 By this time the peace and quiet are no more.
 Car alarms, home alarms, all of my stuff flying around, brick fences falling down, the creaking and groaning of the house as it tries to not be torn apart, everything in the neighborhood was making noise.
 Even the ground itself is making a roaring noise as it tortures itself.

 Whenever I land on it, my bed keeps flinging me back into the air!
 Hey - this is getting scary.
 Lucky it's an up-and-down thrust fault, most quakes are sideways, and throw you across the room and deposit you into a dresser or something.
 All I could do was duck and fly.
 Then there were violent and chaotic rocking and rolling motions in all directions continuing to shake me and all my stuff, with lots of noise.
 Then there was about thirty seconds of settling of the ground.